PoorlyDefinedBehaviour/homie/README.md

 !commands to see every command available

 // Commands, may be outdated.
-!eemote     // sends a bttv emote in chat
+!emote     // sends a bttv emote in chat
 !calculate  // calculates a mathematical expression !derivative // derives a function regarding x !duckduckgo // searchs for a specified query using duckduckgo